acm-uncc/mipsvm/README.md

 - Other arguments will be instruction layout (except for the first section)
 - Implement function according to what the page says
 - Go to op_handlers array, find the opcode (first number) that corresponds to a number on the list
-- Change nullptr with the name of the function you implemented
+- Change nullptr with the name of the function you implemented like reinterpret_cast<OP>(name)
 - Go to [here](https://s3-eu-west-1.amazonaws.com/downloads-mips/documents/MD00082-2B-MIPS32INT-AFP-06.01.pdf)
 - Figure out type of instruction based on page 73
 - Look thorough enum of OP_TYPE